Village of the Landing, New York

-Village of the Landing (also known as The Landing) was a short-lived incorporated village in the Town of Smithtown in Suffolk County, New York, United States.
-The population was 144 as of the 1930 United States census.
+Village of the Landing (also known as The Landing) was a short-lived incorporated village in the Town of Smithtown in Suffolk County, on Long Island, in New York, United States.
+The population was 144 in the 1930 United States census.
+The Landing is now listed by the Geographic Names Information System as an unincorporated place in Suffolk County.

 History

 The Village of the Landing incorporated in 1927 by a 12–7 vote.
-The village was incorporated because locals wanted local zoning control and were against having a public water supply service the area.
+It was incorporated because locals wanted local zoning control and were against having a public water supply service the area.

 Despite the efforts locals made in incorporating their village, a lack of public interest in the village by locals proved to be detrimental to the new village; locals did not usually attend village meetings.
-This lack of interest is contributed to the Village of the Landing being dissolved in 1939, after 17 out of 38 voters voted in favor of dissolving the village.
+This lack of interest is contributed to the Village of the Landing being dissolved on May 25, 1939, after 17 out of 38 voters voted in favor of dissolving the village.